Wednesday, October 28, 2009

 Aaj hote amar bhaiyer Jom duare porlo kanta

-To keep the essence of Bhai Phota alive, my two little daughters give Bhai Phota to their pseudo cousin brothers, the two cute twins of my friend N. This time Bhai Phota being on a working Monday we had the ceremony at their home.
+To keep the essence of Bhai Phota alive, my two little daughters give Bhai Phota to their cousin brothers, the two cute twins of my friend N. This time Bhai Phota being on a working Monday we had the ceremony at their home.
 I made Paayesh -- Param-anna, the food of Gods.
-I also made a Murg Makhani while the rest of the dishes were made by N's Mom.
+I also made a Murg Makhani while the rest of the delicious dishes were made by N's Mom.

 I did not have Khejur Gur and since I am not too fond of Paayesh without the Khejur Gur flavor I was a little weary.
 The Paayesh turned out wonderful though.
 I used a few cardamoms this time and I also added a few strands of Saffron towards the very end.
 The saffron made it look very pretty and also lend a very nice flavor to the Payesh.